awsdocs/aws-dms-step-by-step/doc_source/chap-mysql2aurora.rdsmysql.md

 1. Set the following values on the **Migrate Database** page:
    +  **DB Instance Class**: Select a DB instance class that has the required storage and capacity for your database, for example `db.r3.large`\.
 Aurora MySQL cluster volumes automatically grow as the amount of data in your database increases, up to a maximum size of 64 terabytes \(TB\)\.
 So you only need to select a DB instance class that meets your current storage requirements\.
-   +  **DB Instance Identifier**: Type a name for the DB cluster that is unique for your account in the region you selected\.
+   +  **DB Instance Identifier**: Enter a name for the DB cluster that is unique for your account in the region you selected\.
 This identifier is used in the endpoint addresses for the instances in your DB cluster\.
 You might choose to add some intelligence to the name, such as including the region and DB engine you selected, for example `aurora-cluster1`\.

      The DB instance identifier has the following constraints:
      + It must contain from 1 to 63 alphanumeric characters or hyphens\.
      + Its first character must be a letter\.
      + It cannot end with a hyphen or contain two consecutive hyphens\.
-     + It must be unique for all DB instances per AWS account, for each AWS Region\.
+     + It must be unique for all DB instances per user, for each AWS Region\.
    +  ** **VPC**:** If you have an existing VPC, then you can use that VPC with your Amazon Aurora MySQL DB cluster by selecting your VPC identifier, for example `vpc-a464d1c1`\.
-For information on using an existing VPC, see the [Amazon RDS documentation](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Aurora.CreateVPC.html)\.
+For information about using an existing VPC, see the [Amazon RDS documentation](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Aurora.CreateVPC.html)\.

      Otherwise, you can choose to have Amazon RDS create a VPC for you by selecting **Create a new VPC**\.
    +  ** **Subnet Group**:** If you have an existing subnet group, then you can use that subnet group with your Amazon Aurora MySQL DB cluster by selecting your subnet group identifier, for example `gs-subnet-group1`\.